We are going to be talking about the difference between ketoacidosis and ketosis. What they are and what makes them diverse from one another.

 You may take a urine test at home by using ketone urine strips.
 Test your urine on a dipstick and the color will detect your level of ketones.

-Call 911 if you notice any of the symptoms of diabetic ketoacidosis as symptoms can exacerbate fast.
+Call 911 or local emergency services if you notice any symptoms of diabetic ketoacidosis as symptoms can exacerbate fast.
 Immediate treatment for diabetic ketoacidosis can save your life.

 Treatment of Ketosis and Ketoacidosis